2024 Wisconsin State Assembly election

 District 74

-Incumbent Republican Chanz Green is running for re-election.
+Incumbent Republican Chanz Green ran for re-election.
 He faced and defeated Scott Harbridge, a veteran from Radisson in the primary election.
 Prior to redistricting, the town of Summit, Wisconsin was placed within the 73rd assembly district, but it was moved into the 74th assembly district.
-On the day of the primary, county officials learned that ballots contained candidates for the 73rd, and not the 74th, district.[164]
+On the day of the primary, county officials learned that ballots contained candidates for the 73rd, and not the 74th, district.[172]
 Under current Wisconsin law, there is no procedure to handle votes cast for a different district's candidates, and it is up to the discretion of local officials to decide a course of action.
-Harbridge has called for a new primary election in the 74th district as a result of the error.[165]
-Regardless, Green is set to advance to the general election, where he will face Democrat Jeanne Bruce.
+Harbridge has called for a new primary election in the 74th district as a result of the error.[173]
+Regardless, Green advanced to the general election, where he faced Democrat Jeanne Bruce.

 District 74 Republican primary[146]